 Thurnauer offers a variety of music classes to enhance your child’s music education experience.
-Theory and Ear Training classes teach students how to read and hear music.
+Creative Musicianship and Composition classes deepen students’ engagement with music by teaching them to recognize and create with music’s essential ingredients.

 Students learn the fundamentals of rhythm and harmony.
 Composition classes give students the knowledge to compose their own original music.